-The Office for Human Rights and National Minorities' Rights of the Government of the Republic of Croatia (Ured za ljudska prava i prava nacionalnih manjina) is implementing the project “Roma Inclusion - Fulfilling preconditions for successful implementation of national minority policies - PHASE I” (Uključivanje Roma - Ispunjavanje preduvjeta za učinkovitu provedbu politika usmjerenih na nacionalne manjine (faza I).
+Office for Human Rights and Rights of National Minorities of the Government of the Republic of Croatia (Ured za ljudska prava i prava nacionalnih manjina) was implementing till the end of February 2020 the project “Roma Inclusion - Fulfilling preconditions for successful implementation of national minority policies - PHASE I” (Uključivanje Roma - Ispunjavanje preduvjeta za učinkovitu provedbu politika usmjerenih na nacionalne manjine (faza I).

 - The level of public and Roma awareness on the importance of preschool and high school education, and on Roma women, children and young people position is increased,

-- the Office positon is strengthen as well as capacities of representatives of bodies in charge for NRIS implementation, and
+- the Office position is strengthen as well as capacities of representatives of bodies in charge for NRIS implementation, and

 - the Roma participation in NRIS implementation is improved.